P-EBT Family Information

 Who is eligible for P-EBT?

-Pandemic EBT (P-EBT) food benefits are available to families with young children who are eligible for Basic Food benefits as well as school-aged children who are eligible for free or reduce-price school meal programs.
+Pandemic EBT (P-EBT) food benefits are available to school-aged children who are eligible for free or reduce-price school meals during SY 2022-23 and are enrolled in an eligible school on June 22nd, 2023, and students enrolled in one the Districts seven CEP Schools (Chambers Prairie, Lacey, Lydia Hawk, Mountain View, Pleasant Glade, Nisqually, and Envision).
 The Public Charge rule does not apply to P-EBT and will not impact immigration status.

 -